-Notice is hereby given that the Annual General Meeting (the "Meeting") of the Common Shareholders of Canfor Pulp Products Inc. (the "Company") will be held at Terminal City, 837 W Hastings St, Vancouver, British Columbia, on Wednesday, April 25, 2018, at 11:30 am for the following purposes:
+Notice is hereby given that the Annual General Meeting (the "Meeting") of the Common Shareholders of Canfor Pulp Products Inc. (the "Company") will be held at the Westin Wall Centre Hotel, 3099 Corvette Way, Richmond, British Columbia, on Wednesday, May 1st 2019, at 11:30 am for the following purposes:

-- 1. To receive and consider the consolidated financial statements of the Company and its subsidiaries for the fiscal year ended December 31, 2017 and the report of the auditors thereon; - 2.
-To elect Directors for the ensuing year; - 3.
-To appoint auditors for the ensuing year; and - 4.
+- 1. To receive and consider the consolidated financial statements of the Company and its subsidiaries for the fiscal year ended December 31, 2018 and the report of the auditors thereon; - 2.
+To fix the number of Directors of the Company; - 3.
+To elect the Board of Directors for the ensuing year; - 4.
+To appoint auditors for the ensuing year; and - 5.
 To transact such other business as may properly come before the Meeting.

-DATED at Vancouver, British Columbia this 23rd day of March, 2018.
+DATED at Vancouver, British Columbia this 29th day of March, 2019.